kayoMichael/bowman-prospects-mcp/README.md

 ## Fine tuned CLIP Model
 The model is fine tuned using ~12,000 bowman labeled bowman prospects image scrapped and categorized from Ebay.
 The model can be downloaded from [here](https://huggingface.co/hazelbestt/bowman_prospects_classifier)

-It currently holds a 90.84% accuracy rate in identify the rarity of bowman prospects cards.
+It currently holds a 90.84% accuracy rate in identifying the rarity of bowman prospects cards.

 ## Sample Workflow